-After a student has been officially admitted to the University and assigned a P.I.D., the Office of Admissions and Scholarships sends a University Apartment application form.
+After a student has been officially admitted to the University and assigned a personal identification number (PID), the Office of Admissions and Scholarships sends a University Apartment application form.
 Students who return for summer session and those who have been readmitted are not automatically mailed application forms.

-An application and application fee must be submitted by the student
+An application and application fee must be submitted by the student.